peterneave/devproxy/README.md

 ![bg 100%](img/config.png)

 ## Plugins

+💡 Hopefully this gives you some ideas 💡

 - `Auth` - Simulates authentication and authorization using API keys or OAuth2.
 - `CachingGuidancePlugin` - Shows a warning when Dev Proxy intercepted the same request within the specified period of time.